Back to menu | Plan

 (2) CIL III, 14165; Sirks 1991, 198-202.

 (3) It is beyond me how authors can speak of VIP rooms, meant only for eating and drinking.
-What could have possessed the shippers, traveling back and forth between their home port and Ostia, to finance theatrical performances and then ostentatiously show their wealth to the local population?
+What could have possessed the skippers, traveling back and forth between their home port and Ostia, to finance theatrical performances and then ostentatiously show their wealth to the local population?

 (4) On legal and administrative procedures in ports (scripta commercii) see Mataix Ferrándiz 2018.